derrick-yu1/4-Bit-CPU/README.md

 Description: Since all instructions are in terms of addresses, the computer will send the address operand of the instruction from the instruction register to the memory address register, setting the RAM module at the address.

-The signals Ei is HIGH, which allows the instruction register to load its data onto the bus, The signal Lm is HIGH, which means the memory address register will load the data on the bus, in this case the content from the instruction register.
+The signals Ei is HIGH, which allows the instruction register to load its data onto the bus, The signal Lm is HIGH, which means the memory address register will load the data on the bus, in this case, the content from the instruction register.

 Diagram: